3 Designers Share Their Fail-Safe Studio Apartment Layouts

-If anyone is particularly well-positioned to solve such small-space woes, it’s New York–based interior designers.
-Having often lived in studio apartments of their own, they know firsthand the solutions that will make limited square footage feel more spacious, balanced, and functional.
-We reached out to three of them to share their best tips for creating the ultimate studio apartment layout plan.
-This is what they had to say.
+If anyone is particularly well positioned to solve such small-space woes, it’s New York–based interior designers.
+Having lived in studios of their own, they know firsthand the solutions that will make limited square footage feel more spacious, balanced, and functional.
+We asked three of them to share their best tips for creating the ultimate studio apartment layout plan—this is what they had to say.

 If You Have Under 400 Square Feet

-A couple of years ago, interior designer Patrick McGrath got the most special client of all: his sister, Elle.
-Having already lived in the same building on Lower Fifth Avenue near Washington Square with his boyfriend, architect Reinaldo Leandro of Ashe + Leandro, he knew every kink and corner well.
-The designer threw out the studio apartment rulebook, which often advises to keep spaces simple and pared back, in favor of a black floral Bill Blass rug that served as a jumping-off point for the entire space.
+A couple of years ago, interior designer Patrick McGrath acquired the most special client of all: his sister, Elle.
+Having already lived in the same New York City building on lower Fifth Avenue near Washington Square with his boyfriend, architect Reinaldo Leandro of Ashe + Leandro, he knew every kink and corner well.
+So he threw out the rule book, which often advises to keep spaces pared back, in favor of a black floral Bill Blass rug that served as a jumping-off point for the entire space.
 He then paired it with a leopard-print sofa.

-Because his sister loves to entertain, McGrath kept the layout simple with plenty of room to host an informal soiree with friends, keeping the kitchen separate from the main living space.
+Because his sister loves to entertain, McGrath kept the layout simple with plenty of room, so she could host informal soirées with friends, keeping the kitchen separate from the main living space.
 The apartment’s biggest challenge was limited closet space.

-A studio feels a lot better if there is a separate kitchen.
-Nobody wants to be in bed staring at a dishwasher.
+Section Off the Cooking Area A studio feels a lot better when there is a separate kitchen—nobody wants to be in bed staring at a dishwasher.
 If this isn’t possible, replace a standard-size refrigerator with an under-the-counter option and upgrade the fixtures and appliances.